Sleeping improves performance - if you can

 - Outside: A possibility that I sometimes use myself: benches, or even when it's dry, a meadow.
 Someone once told me that he regularly uses park benches for a quick nap.
 And that he is far from the only one who does that.
 I like that.
 Advantage: you remain undiscovered.
 Disadvantage: rather difficult in winter.
 Although - with mummy sleeping bag ...

-- Relax armchair, massage and pregnant recliner: Forum commentators have many other creative ideas - such as recommending the boss to buy a relaxing armchair or using existing massage loungers.
-In a not quite serious intentioned article in the Financial Times Germany (no longer available) was also recommended once a Schwangerenliege.
+- Relax armchair, massage and pregnant recliner: Forum commentators have many more creative ideas - for example, recommending the boss to purchase a relaxation chair or using existing massage couches.
+In a not very serious one Article In the Financial Times Germany (no longer available), a pregnancy bed was once recommended.

 - On the toilet: According to the FTD article, the toilet is a popular place to sleep, especially in DAX groups.